tfabris/BlueGigaEmpeg/README.md

 When you press the recessed RESET/PAIR button on the BlueGigaEmpeg, it does the following:

- - Erases all previous Bluetooth pairings from the BlueGigaEmpeg.
+ - Erases all previous Bluetooth pairings from the Bluetooth chip.

- - Resets the module to default settings as defined in the Arduino code.
+ - Resets the Bluetooth chip to default settings.

  - Looks for Bluetooth devices to pair with for about 30 seconds, and pairs automatically with the first one that it sees.